-- inaccessible at the time of my visit, but it was apparent from within the body of the site that topography would limit views from that public right of way and it was also clear that views from the new by-pass would be limited also, by topography, highway design and planting. - 97.
-I am conscious that the evidence base of the emerging Neighbourhood Plan includes a landscape/visual appraisal of potential small-scale housing sites published in October 2017 and that, within this, Site J comprises the northern part of the appeal site at Keyfold Farm and refers to a parkland appearance coincident with the impression I have formed.
-Although this contributes to its low ranking as a potential housing site, it is conceived of as a different, smaller, denser (25 dwellings per hectare assumed) site with less scope overall for mitigation of impact at the site margins through design and landscaping.
+- potential view of built form from the A6 Garstang Road, but this would be considerably mitigated by distance across intervening land and existing vegetation. - 97.
+I am conscious that the evidence base of the emerging Neighbourhood Plan includes a landscape/visual appraisal of potential small-scale housing sites published in October 201736 and that, within this, Site L comprises the north-western extremity of the appeal site at Sandy Gate Lane and refers to openness as part of an agricultural landscape co-incident with the impression I have formed.
+Although this contributes to its relatively low ranking as a potential housing site, it is conceived of as a different, smaller, denser (25 dwellings per hectare assumed) site with less scope overall for mitigation of impact at the site margins through design and landscaping or provision of a comparably improved alternative route for the Guild Wheel at this location.
 Moreover, it has been produced for comparative purposes in the context of the emerging plan to which I can accord only limited weight and is of correspondingly limited assistance in the determination of this appeal. - 98.
-The pleasantly rural character and appearance of the appeal site and its immediate environs would of course be changed and influenced by the proposed development, as must always be the case when greenfield land such as this is developed.
-However, the illustrative layout demonstrates that (with a modicum of adjustment) it should be possible to develop the site in a manner which, given its comparatively low density, is sensitive to its location at the main entrance to the village on approach from the south past the Marriott Hotel and the North West Ambulance Service NHS Trust and, if housing development is to be permitted in principle at this location, I would consider such an approach to be fundamental to its acceptability, even if that were ultimately to reduce numerical housing delivery at reserved matters stage. - 99.
-The existing trees and hedgerow at the northern boundary of the site with King George's Field is indicated to be strengthened by new planting, whereas the southern boundary with the grounds of the hotel is effectively contained by the existing (protected) trees therein.
-Open pasture beyond the eastern boundary of the site extends to the new by-pass and the earthworks and landscaping associated with that.
-To the west, inter-visibility with the Appeal Site A would be limited due to the setback of the latter from Garstang Road and the retained intervening pastureland.
-The cumulative impact of the proposed developments on the currently open area of land south of the village would thereby be correspondingly limited. - 100.
-Bearing that in mind it does seem to me nonetheless that the site sits alongside an important thoroughfare between Broughton and the outlying development associated with the church and its environs including the Glebe Field, the motorway junction and the neighbouring city beyond.
-However, although it sits within the defined Area of Separation subject to Local Plan Policy EN4 (pursuant to the principles established in Core Strategy Policy 19), the topography and vegetation combine to create a sense of separation between the two settlements for users of the Garstang Road that would be little altered in practice, providing the frontage to that road along the western boundary of the site in depth is sensitively treated.
-The southern part of that frontage is in any event formed by the linear copse of protected trees east of the war memorial.
+The character and appearance of the appeal site and its immediate environs as open countryside on the rural fringe of the village would of course be changed and influenced by the proposed development, as must always be the case when greenfield land such as this is developed.
+However, the illustrative layout demonstrates that (with a modicum of adjustment) it should be possible to develop the site in a manner which, given its comparatively low density, is sensitive to its location on the rural fringe of the village and, if housing development is to be permitted in principle at this location, I would consider such an approach to be fundamental to its acceptability, even if that were ultimately to reduce numerical housing delivery at reserved matters stage. - 99.
+It seems to me that this site, whilst carefully configured with the aims, amongst others, of preserving at least some of the setting of Bank Hall Farmhouse and standing back from the A6 Garstang Road, is at a critical point of transition between Broughton and the more obviously rural area to the south as far as the M55.
+Moreover, it sits within the defined Area of Separation (subject to Local Plan Policy EN4 pursuant to the principle stablished in Core Strategy Policy 19) between Broughton and houses recently constructed on the large area being developed on the allocated sites at North West Preston.
+In winter these are visible from the northern margins of the site in the distance beyond the motorway, albeit in the absence of details it is unclear to what extent landscaping as part of that development would obscure their visibility in due course. - 100.
+In summer, I would anticipate that the overlap of trees and hedgerows across the intervening landscape would reduce if not altogether obscure them from the margins of Broughton in any event, but a strong southern boundary to the proposed development would be required to mitigate intervisibility between Broughton and the neighbouring city, so as to at least visually maintain the function of the Area of Separation in protecting the identity and distinctiveness of the settlements, thereby retaining a perception that Broughton is separated from Preston by an appreciable swathe of countryside rather than simply the motorway itself.